Zilvaro/my-digitalz/README.md

 1. Flex box structure, where user (app admin) has fixed space, structure and design.
 Then he/she only changes the background image, text and link to futher material or site, e.g e-store's specific product page.
 2. Image placement as a banner.
 In case user has a special design neeeds and prepares image, say using Photoshop, it is possible to upload just that.
 (This choice will be implemented when back-end functionality is live).

-For the better appeal and user experience, the flow of the banners is different on small and large screens.
+For the better visual appeal and user experience, the flow of the banners is different on small and large screens.
 In order not to have oversized buttons on large screens, the ASIDE banner is introduced.
 It moves into normal flow on small (less than 600px) screens.
 It uses 2 different banners, adjusted to match overall page style for better impact.

 ![banners-mobile](./readme-assets/banners-mobile.JPG)